Hero of War: Song meaning

 The song starts out with an army recruiter asking the protagonist, a potential recruit, to enlist.
 With promises of adventure and money, he does indeed sign up.
 At the end of the song, the protagonist, now a veteran, recalls with bitter irony the army recruiter's promise that signing up would mean he could "see the world".

 The protagonist sees how destructive wars are, including the destruction of his own moral scruples, as the protagonist is convinced, after initially protesting, to join in and participate in the torture of a prisoner.
 The soldier repeatedly declares his loyalty and trust in his country's flag, but after killing a woman who he later learns was carrying a white flag, he changes his mind about his former flag-waving patriotism, instead putting his trust now in the white flag.
 Near the end, the veteran reacts with revulsion to those who see him as "A hero of war, is that what they see?
 Just medals and scars, so damn proud of me."
 Tim says he was expressing sarcasm because many people treat soldiers like heroes, even though many don't feel like heroes.

 Tim McIlrath wrote this song due to the violence in the war, but also for the troops that serve overseas protecting their respective countries.

 Music video

 A music video was made for the song, although it wasn't released as a single from the album, and thus the song was mistaken to be the album's third single.
 The music video was released on May 20, 2009, on the band's Myspace page.

 The video fades between lead singer Tim McIlrath sitting and singing the song while playing the acoustic guitar, and shots of soldiers in war.
-Along these are clips of a visibly distressed soldier.
+Among these are clips of a visibly distressed soldier.
 The video ends with the soldier walking down a street, bare-chested, with paint on his face, while sirens go off in the background, implying he had descended into violence due to PTSD while in normal society.